imuxsock: Unix Socket Input Module

 SysSock.FlowControl

-Specifies if flow control should be applied to the system log socket.
+Applies flow control to the system log socket.

 SysSock.UsePIDFromSystem